 Names and dates are from Menzer’s editorial note to Kant’s letter of 10 Aug 1754 to the von Hülsens [AA 13:2] — Kant wrote to them upon his return to Königsberg, sending textbooks and pictures for the children [#3, AA 10:2].
 Warda [1901, 404] claims the children were Ernst Ludwig (1740-1810), Georg Friedrich (1744-1820) and Bernhard Wilhelm (1750-1818), noting that Bernhard would be too little to have received instruction.
 Kant appears to have stayed in Arnsdorf until 1753, about three years.

 Kant’s biographer of his later years, Ehregott Andreas Christoph Wasianski [bio], remains wholly silent about Kant’s activities as a Hofmeister in his biography , but responds to Wald’s query with the claim that Kant had positions with Andersch and von Hülsen [text].
 His silence regarding Keyserling seems significant.
+Count Alexander Keyserling (1815-1891), a great-grandson of Countess Caroline, claimed that Kant served as a tutor at the Rautenburg estate until 1755, “perhaps for several years” [Taube 1894, 68].
 Schubert repeats the claim that Kant served as a tutor to the Keyserlings, but implies that he was doing this at their palace in Königsberg [1842, 32]:

 Finally Kant served as a tutor in the family of Count Kayserling zu Rautenburg, who lived most of the year in Königsberg.